|Nutritional Guidelines (per serving)|

 - Garnish: honey or syrup for topping

-Heat oven to 400 F. Butter a baking sheet liberally.
+Heat oven to 400 F. Generously butter a large baking sheet.

-Remove crusts from bread slices; discard or reserve for another use.
-Set bread aside.
+If desired, remove the crusts from bread slices and discard them or reserve them for another use.
+Set the bread aside.

 In a small bowl, beat the eggs with salt, sugar, milk, and vanilla.
 Pour into a flat-bottomed dish large enough to accommodate a few slices of the bread.
 Put bread slices into the dish to soak up some of the egg mixture, a few at a time.
 Turn with a spatula and let them soak on the other side, but not too long, or they will be too saturated and difficult to turn.
 Gently remove the soaked bread slices to the buttered baking sheet and continue with the remaining bread slices.
 Spoon any remaining egg mixture over the slices.

 Place the baking sheet in the preheated oven; bake the pain perdu for 15 to 20 minutes, turning after the first 10 minutes to brown on both sides.